howardjohn/scala-server-lambda/README.md

 ## Getting Started

+First, add the dependency:

+`libraryDependencies += "io.github.howardjohn" %% "http4s-lambda" % "0.1.0"`

-First, we define a simple `HttpService`.
+Next, we define a simple `HttpService`.
 Then, we simply need to define a new class for Lambda.

 ```scala
 object Route {